leo-schell/IntentionalDiversity_RecSystems/README.md

 As business analysts, we love to see that dedication to a franchise, however users are more complex than this.
 In building our models, we need to acknowledge that our users rely on us to navigate our platform and understand all of the options we provide.
 Furthermore, we owe visibility to the content creators who make our video streaming platforms possible.

 # Data Understanding
-In 2006, Netflix hosted a [competition](https://en.wikipedia.org/wiki/Netflix_Prize) to see who could beat their best model.
+In 2006, Netflix hosted a [competition](https://en.wikipedia.org/wiki/Netflix_Prize) to see who could beat their most accurate model.
 I used this data for my project sourced from [Kaggle](https://www.kaggle.com/datasets/netflix-inc/netflix-prize-data).

 The original dataset contains 100 million ratings collected from 1999-2005 from 480,189 users of 17,700 movies, shorts, and shows.
 I was provided with a rating from 1-5, the date of rating, and the video release date which ranged anywhere from 1898 to 2005.
 With my limited resources I elected to use a sample of 1 Million radomly selected ratings.